 “It’s culture, for one.
 There’s a rigid culture within law enforcement from day one of our training.
 They just force it down your throat: that every day you go home The most important thing is that you go home at the end of the day.
 I mean every police officer in this country is told that a hundred times during their training.
 And what that communicates to them is that you are about to embark on a very dangerous profession.
 I mean it’s possible, I’m not saying it’s not happening, but last year 59 cops were killed in the line of duty.
 228 killed themselves.
 So, where’s the real problem?
 We are not spending enough time talking about the actual thing that really matters versus preparing for worst case scenarios that rarely come true.”

 “So it’s a cultural issue and it’s a training issue.
-Again, I’ve been saying this for a while but when we are talking specific to police reform it has to start not even at the training academy but it needs to start down at the recruiting level.”
+Again, I’ve been saying this for a while but when we are talking specific to policing reform it has to start not even at the training academy but it needs to start down at the recruiting level.”

 “If you look at any law enforcement recruiting video most times it’s with heavy metal, high speed, dramatic cinematic music, a very exciting video showing SWAT teams and K9 units and all the special operations.
 We are sending out the message that we want people who are high speed and are willing to get in here and mix it up.
 The training only compounds that idea that this is a job where you’re going to die.”